-I am a writer, speaker, and teacher who invites others to remove their masks, while I unmask with personal stories about reclaiming myself.
+I am a writer, speaker, spiritual teacher, and intuitive coach who invites others to remove their masks, while I unmask with personal stories about reclaiming myself.

 I have helped hundreds of women from around the world to declare that they are worthy of the life of their dreams, to embrace all the lessons learned in the past, and to claim what their hearts' deeply desire.

 To me, writing is understanding the experience and speaking is sharing the experience.
 Writing helps me discover who I am.
 I know that when I’m willing to be transparent, that helps everyone remove the mask and reclaim the self.